Large Language Models are Zero-Shot Rankers for Recommender Systems: Empirical Studies

-\paratitle{Making LLMs focus on historical interactions helps reduce popularity bias.} From Figure~\ref{fig:bias:pop}, we can see that LLMs tend to rank popular items at higher positions.
-As observations in Section~\ref{sec:candidate} indicate, the reason could be that LLMs do not leverage historical interactions well, and have to make recommendations mainly based on item popularity.
-From experiments in Figure~\ref{fig:his:len}, we know that LLMs can make better use of historical interactions when the number of used historical interactions is smaller.
-As a result, we vary the number of historical interactions to see whether popularity bias can be reduced once LLMs focus more on user histories.
-From Figure~\ref{fig:bias:len_pop}, we compare the popularity scores (measured by normalized item frequency) of the best-ranked items.
-It can be observed that as the number of historical interactions decreases, the popularity score decreases as well.
-This suggests that one can reduce the effects of popularity bias when LLMs are forced to focus on historical interactions.
-From the above experiments, we can conclude the following: \begin{mdframed} \textbf{Observation 4.} LLMs suffer from position bias and popularity bias while ranking, which can be alleviated by specially designed prompting or bootstrapping strategies. \end{mdframed}
+\paratitle{Making LLMs focus on historical interactions helps reduce popularity bias.} We assume that if LLMs focus on historical interactions, they may give more personalized recommendations but not more popular ones.
+From Figure~\ref{fig:his:len}, we know that LLMs make better use of historical interactions when using less historical interactions.
+From Figure~\ref{fig:bias:len_pop}, we compare the popularity scores of the best-ranked items varying the number of historical interactions.
+It can be observed that as $|\mathcal{H}|$ decreases, the popularity score decreases as well.
+This suggests that one can reduce the effects of popularity bias when LLMs focus more on historical interactions.
+From the above experiments, we can conclude the following: \begin{mdframed} \textbf{Observation 2.} LLMs suffer from position bias and popularity bias while ranking, which can be alleviated by bootstrapping or specially designed prompting strategies. \end{mdframed}